-Across the street, a garage door went flying upward.
+Across the street, a garage door flew upward.
 A little girl popped out of the dark hole wearing bright red rain boots.
 I watched as she jumped up and down in the puddles quickly forming in her driveway.
 The mother stood with both hands on her hips gazing across the sky.
 Soon another group of teens poured out of the house down the street.
 Three young guys ran around in the rain like little children playing tag.
 The entire neighborhood was waking up again.
-The heat had driven everyone inside, but the sweet, summer rain was drawing them out again to explore and enjoy the world.
+The heat had driven everyone inside, but the sweet, summer rain was drawing them out again.

 Like an air-conditioned house on a humid day in Mississippi, we find refuge by withdrawing from the heat or threats around us.
 God’s refreshing rain of the Holy Spirit, draws us out to Him.
 When we drink from His well, we never thirst again.
 We are then able to reach out to the other hurting people around us.

 Next time you see someone stepping out into an afternoon rain shower, remember this, God wants to refresh you from the inside out.